Ultimate glasses would work with a smartphone:

-There are, however, magnifying phone stands which use optics that don’t have an external focal point.
-This means the image is clear no matter how far your eyes are from the enlarged screen.
+Magnifying phone stands use optics that don’t have an external focal point.
+The display will be in focus no matter how far your eyes.

 A head mounted magnifier can work in less social situtations.
 If you are backpacking in the woods by yourself, and find a nice spot to sit back and get some digital work done, you can use a head mounted phone screen magnifier.
 Input devices in your hands.